Job search depression is real, but it’s not permanent.

 They’ve hit the turning point, and they’re ready to crush the job search…all because they took that small first step.

-If you’re ready to take the first small step, schedule a free intro call with me to get started.
+If you’re ready to take the first small step, click here, and let’s get started.